VMware vSphere 5 Lab Guide and Practice Labs

 Your remote lab servers are Enterprise class PC servers which include:

 - Two ESxi servers with 12GB of RAM, local storage 4 NICs and 150GB of local storage

 - An iSCSI SAN with dedicated SAN LUNs for your use

 - An NFS / NAS share with all of the install media you need to get run through all of the labs

-- Remote access using Microsoft Terminal Services, available from any location
+- Remote access using Microsoft Remote Desktop Services, available from any location

-- Our Lab Guide with 220 pages of step-by-step instructions on how to install, configure and use ESXi, vCenter and all of its major components
+- Our custom Lab Guide with 24+ lab tasks fully explained using step-by-step instructions on how to install, configure and use ESXi, vCenter and all of its major components